thpir/eliza_chat/README.md

 ## Features

-Elize can be used to implement in a fun Dart or Flutter project.
+Eliza can be used to implement in a fun Dart or Flutter project.

 ## Getting started